 Eventually, your team effort in a sport may grow into an opportunity for leadership.
 Learning how to direct, encourage, and help your players meet a mutual end goal for everyone’s benefit will help you in both your personal life and in the workplace.
 Becoming a leader within a team creates a level of self-confidence and understanding that is hard to find elsewhere.
 Leadership teaches you to express yourself, encourage others to fulfill their abilities, and make the team as strong as possible.

 There is no greater feeling in the world when you meet others that share the same passions as you when it comes to sports.
-Some people’s best friends and networks are built around their hobbies, and since sports fall within that bucket, you could create a lifelong network introduced to you by your sports.
+Some people’s best friends and networks are built around their hobbies, and since team sports like rugby or football fall within that bucket, you could create a lifelong network introduced to you by your favorite activity.
 You never know where else these connections can tap into as well!

 4) Physical Health